GraemeMcRae/iSH-Dashboard/README.md

 ## What can you do with iSH?

-I made a one-click dashboard using iSH. iSH's `.profile` has three commands: ssh to our Linux server, sleep 15, then exit.
-The Linux server ~/.batchrc displays the dashboard, sleeps for 10 minutes then exits, causing the ssh session to drop.
+I made a one-click dashboard using iSH. iSH's `.profile` has three commands: ssh to our Linux server, sleep 15 seconds, then exit.
+The Linux server `~/.batchrc` displays the dashboard, sleeps for 10 minutes then exits, causing the ssh session to drop.
 Rinse and repeat.

 The best part is how easy it is for non-technical managers to install iSH, install openssh, install their ssh keys, upload them to the server, and start using the app.
 It takes them about a minute.
 All they have to do is paste the following into the iSH shell, and give the server's login password when prompted: